Miss Granny: Box office

 Miss Granny was released in South Korea on January 22, 2014.
 It drew 850,000 admissions on its opening day, placing it second behind Hollywood animated film Frozen at the box office.

 By its second week, good word of mouth caused ticket sales to rise 106%, and Miss Granny became the surprise chart topper after accruing 1.76 million viewers over the Lunar New Year weekend.
 After only 12 days in theaters, it reached close to 4 million admissions.
 Miss Granny crossed 7 million admissions on February 17 after 27 days on release, with a gross of ₩51.1 billion (US$48.1 million).
 To date, the film has had 8,656,417 admissions, earning ₩62.5 billion (US$61.8 million); it climbed to number 13 on the all-time Korean box office chart in its eighth week.
 Miss Granny grossed a total of US$59.6 million internationally.

+Academic analysis

+The film challenges social norms by focusing on an elderly woman, inviting the audience to connect with her.
+Through a magical shift between old and young, the film suggests that while modern society offers women more opportunities for self-expression, they still struggle for true agency.
+This is due to a conflict between hyper-individualism and relational values, which hinders them from fully realizing themselves.

 Awards and nominations

 Remakes

-CJ E&M and Beijing Century Media co-produced a Chinese remake titled 20 Once Again, which was released on January 8, 2015.
-Directed by Leste Chen, it starred Yang Zishan, Gua Ah-leh, Chen Bolin, and Lu Han.

-The Vietnamese remake titled Sweet 20, directed by Phan Gia Nhat Linh, was released on December 11, 2015.

-The Japanese remake Sing My Life (Ayashii Kanojo or "Suspicious Girl") was co-financed by CJ E&M, Shochiku Films and Nippon TV, and produced by C&I Entertainment.
-Directed by Nobuo Mizuta and starring Mikako Tabe and Mitsuko Baisho, it was released on April 1, 2016.

-In November 2016, it was announced that two remakes aimed at the North American market would be produced.
-One, in English, would be produced by Tyler Perry, and the other, in Spanish, by Eugenio Derbez.

-A Thai remake titled Suddenly Twenty was released on November 24, 2016.

-An Indonesian remake, entitled Sweet 20, was released on June 25, 2017.

-In the Philippines, Viva Films secured the rights to do an adaptation through its partnership with CJ Entertainment, with Sarah Geronimo as the lead.
-James Reid was later cast as her grandson.
-It was released on August 22, 2018, also entitled Miss Granny.

-A Telugu-language Indian remake, Oh!
-Baby, was released in 2019, while a Bollywood remake and a German remake are in development.
+Miss Granny has received several remakes in different countries and languages.